Krisell/file-cache/readme.md

 ## Example use cases
 API-calls that require a call to issue a token that is valid for 10 minutes.
 Use this cache to only perform this request at most every 9 minutes.

+## Firebase Functions
+Even though Firebase Functions are stateless, you have access to a /tmp directory for temporary files, and these are usually persisted between requests assuming the same instance is used (not for parallell requests).
+I use this for storing API access keys which are never needed (they can be fetched) but improves performance if they happen to exists.
+For data requiring reliable persistance, use another solution.